Peer Effects in Labor Market Training: Introduction

-I also contribute to the large literature on peer effects in education.
-This research finds that being exposed to a higher degree of peer ability positively affects individual learning outcomes while there appear to be important non-linearities.
-See \cite{Sacerdote2011, Sacerdote2014}, \cite{Epple2011} or \cite{Payolo2020} for an overview.
-Several studies suggest that low-achieving students benefit relatively more from the presence of other high-ability students (e.g., \citealp{Fruehwirth2013, Mendolia2018}).
-For adolescents and university students, studies find mostly small peer effects on performance from classmates and room-mates (e.g., \citealp{Stinebrickner2006}; \citealp{Arcidiacono2012}; \citealp{Brodaty2016}; \citealp{Booij2017}) but large effects on social skills \citep{Zarate2023} and social behavior like drinking, cheating and fraternity membership (e.g., \citealp{Sacerdote2001} and \citealp{Gaviria2001}).
-My results suggest that peer effects also play a role in educational programs for adults.
+Finally, I also contribute to the large literature on peer effects in education by considering educational programs for adults.
+For school-aged children, higher levels of peer ability have been shown to have a positive effect on individual learning outcomes while there appear to be important non-linearities.
+See \cite{Sacerdote2011} or \cite{Payolo2020} for an overview.
+For adolescents and university students, studies find at most small peer effects on performance from classmates and room-mates (e.g., \citealp{Brodaty2016}; \citealp{Booij2017}) but large effects on social skills \citep{Zarate2023} and social behavior like drinking, cheating and fraternity membership (e.g., \citealp{Sacerdote2001} and \citealp{Gaviria2001}).
+My results suggest that skill spillovers are not limited to a young age.

 The paper proceeds as follows.
 Section \ref{backround} gives an overview of the institutional background, Section \ref{data} introduces the data and reports some descriptive statistics.
 I define the peer variables of interest, discuss my identification and estimation strategy in Section \ref{identific_estim}.
 The results are presented in Section \ref{results}, Section \ref{conclusion} concludes.